CODEJIN/Tisk/README.md

           categorize=True)
 ```

-By extension, we can also generate a mean category plot over every word in the lexicon (result shown in Figure 8):
+By extension, we can also generate a mean category plot over every word in the lexicon:

 ```
 # make a graph for all words in pronunciation_List